-6. ELIGIBLE CARS
+5. ELIGIBLE CARS

-6.1 The sole eligible car is the CITROËN DS3 R3T ("the Car") as commercialised by the Junior WRC car supplier CITROËN RACING, and complying with all provisions of these regulations.
+5.1 The sole eligible car is the DS3 R3T ("the Car") as commercialised by the Junior WRC car supplier CITROËN RACING, and complying with all provisions of these regulations.

-6.2 The Car must be at any time in conformity with the FIA homologation form N° A - 5733 (extensions applicable to Group R3T) and with the specification sheet which will be published at the latest 14 days prior to each qualifying rally by CITROËN RACING.
+5.2 The Car must be at any time in conformity with the FIA homologation form N° A - 5733 (extensions applicable to Group R3T) and with the specification sheet which will be published at the latest 14 days prior to each qualifying rally by CITROËN RACING.
 This specification sheet must be signed by each competitor and given to the FIA Technical Delegate at scrutineering for each qualifying rally.

-The homologation extensions N°17/06 VR 3T, 19/02 VF, 20/07 VR 3T as well as any other VR3T type extension homologated after 1 January 2014 are not authorised.
+The homologation extensions N°17/06 VR 3T, 19/02 VF, 20/07 VR 3T, 22/08 VR 3T as well as any other VR3T type extension homologated after 1 January 2014 are compulsory.

-6.3 Any changes to the car, removal or addition of parts, amendments, or modifications to the car supplied (unless they are expressly authorised) are strictly forbidden.
+5.3 Any changes to the car, removal or addition of parts, amendments, or modifications to the car supplied (unless they are expressly authorised) are strictly forbidden.

-7. ELIGIBLE TYRES
+6. ELIGIBLE TYRES

-7.1 The eligible tyres are MICHELIN tyres, in conformity with the 2014 FIA WRC regulations.

-7.2 The type(s) and maximum number of tyres will be published in the Supplementary Regulations of each event.

-7.3 Each Junior WRC car is obliged to carry 1 or 2 spare wheels fitted with tyres when leaving a Service Area before any section which includes a Special Stage.
+- 6.1 The eligible tyres are MICHELIN tyres, in conformity with the 2015 FIA WRC regulations. - 6.2 The type(s) and maximum number of tyres will be published in the Supplementary Regulations of each event. - 6.3 Each Junior WRC car is obliged to carry 1 or 2 spare wheels fitted with tyres when leaving a Service Area before any section which includes a Special Stage.
 Art.
-60.9 of the WRC Sporting Regulations also applies for Junior WRC.

-7.4 Any cutting and/or other modifications to the tyres supplied is forbidden.
+60.9 of the WRC Sporting Regulations also applies for Junior WRC. - 6.4 Any cutting and/or other modifications to the tyres supplied is forbidden. - 6.5 If tyres are purchased before the rally, such tyres must be presented to the tyre supplier before prerally scrutineering for barcode checking